awsdocs/aws-go-developer-guide/doc_source/custom-http.rst

 If the client isn't able to read the response's header within this duration, the request fails with a timeout error.

+Be careful setting this value when using long-running Lambda functions, as the operation does not return any response headers until the Lambda function has finished or timed out.
+However, you can still use this option with the **InvokeAsync** API operation.

 Default is no timeout; wait forever.

 See https://golang.org/pkg/net/http/#Transport.ResponseHeaderTimeout